Generation name: Generation poem

 Generation poems were usually composed by a committee of family elders whenever a new lineage was established through geographical emigration or social elevation.
 Thus families sharing a common generation poem are considered to also share a common ancestor and have originated from a common geographical location.

+Certain groups of generation names are grouped into 5 characters in order for one to remember the generation poem in the historic past before writing was abundantly available.
+Each hand's 5 fingers therefore represent one group of generation names.
+Committees of Family Elders can be seen counting & pronouncing each generation name with their hands & fingers.